 Having been raised in the Louisiana bayous by a close-knit family that instilled in him high moral values, Jeff found this lack of principles disturbing.
 In order to ‘be the change they wanted to see’ in the HVAC industry, Jeff and his wife, Missy, launched their own company, Cajun Air.

 They maintained their code of ethics and high standards of customer service — even during the years of growth, and embraced the ever-changing market and developing technology.

-In 2012, the three decided to implement paperless technology, digital support, and product in all technician vans resulting in a more efficient and streamlined experience for customers.
-The company has also embraced the new era of digital technology with cloud-based accounts for techs and clients, real-time GPS tracking with dispatching software, tech web access log in and remote office operations to virtual private network servers.
-In addition to being more efficient, this new technology helps to safeguard
+In 2012, Jeff and Missy went paperless, implemented digital support and product in all technician vans.
+Their forward-thinking business plan resulted in a more efficient and streamlined experience for their clientele.
+Cajun Air has also embraced the era of digital technology with cloud-based accounts for techs and clients, real-time GPS tracking with dispatching software, tech web access login and remote office operations to virtual private network servers.
+In addition to being more efficient, this cutting-edge technology assists in safeguarding customer information.

-A devastating blow to both Missy and Jeff, it also affected the entire company deeply.
-After two years Missy decided to put all her extra energy and motivation into expanding the business that she so believed in.
-Her drive is felt throughout the company, inspiring all techs and clients who meet her.
-This has led Cajun Air to the current day where we support the MS Society and continue to strive in ethics, growth, and customer service.
+It was a devastating blow to both Missy and Jeff, as well as to the entire company.
+But after two years, Missy decided to channel energy toward expanding the business that she so believed in.
+Her drive is evident throughout the company, inspiring all those who meet her.

 Today, Cajun Air is a large supporter of the MS Society and continues to maintain high ethical standards, development and growth, and quality customer service.